achille-martin/pyqt-crom/README.md

 REMAINING TABS
 * Leave as it is or add elements as necessary

-Once you have updated the `config-app.pdy` you can save it.
+Once you have updated the `config_app.pdy` you can save it.

 <a id="app-generation"></a>
 ### Build the apk